NKjoep/MooCells/README.md

 	</script>
 </code>

-* Second, create an instance of MooCells in the function passed to the domready event
+2. Create an instance of MooCells in the function passed to the domready event

 <code>
 	<script type="text/javascript">
 		window.addEvent("domready", function(){